The multi-discipline university championships series

-With over 30 years in the service of university taekwondo we are proud to deliver the highest quality, most inclusive, most competitive university championships series of any individual university sport nationwide!
+With over 30 years in service of university taekwondo we are proud to deliver the highest quality, most inclusive, most competitive university championships series of any university sport nationwide.

 Each discipline is separated by sex, grade (C-class is 10th Kup – 7th Kup, B-class is 6th Kup – 3rd Kup, and A-class is 2nd Kup+), and also weight divisions for sparring disciplines. *10th Kup competitors may compete in the C-class patterns disciplines but are not eligible for sparring disciplines, which are restricted to 9th Kup+.

 Entering a tournament athletes thereby confirm they have the requisite experience to compete under the rules of the discipline(s) entered.
 Belt grades of all taekwondo syllabuses are transferable, and athletes must enter a tournament at the grade class matching their highest taekwondo grade if more than one is held.
 Grade progression is monitored between events and we reserve the right to restrict entries at any time.
 Athletes, particularly those with prior combat sport experience, may be entered in an event at a grade class higher than that matching their highest current grade on the recommendation of their coach and with the permission of the event organisers, please ensure you contact us in advance to make all such requests.

 Detailed eligibility criteria can be found in the participant agreement section.
 Entries may be capped on a first come first served basis if a discipline becomes oversubscribed.

 ITF rules sparring (individual) 2